Thigh Lift Surgery

 Recovery And Risks After Thigh Lift Surgery

 If you have questions regarding whether a thigh lift may be the right procedure for you, please don’t hesitate to contact Dr. Lane Smith at (702) 838-2455.
-Dr. Lane Smith is one of the best plastic surgeons in Las Vegas and has performed many of these procedures.
+Dr. Lane Smith has performed many of these procedures.
 An appointment can also be made by filling out the appointment request form.